azurenoops/terraform-overlays-baseline/docs/noops/index.md

 The goal of this section is to get you up and running with Azure NoOps in X time.

+Although in the previous section we've covered the basics of Terraform, this section will focus on the specifics of using Azure NoOps.
+One of the key differences is that Azure NoOps is a collection of modules and compositions that are designed to work together to create an complete infrastructure.

-It'll cover the basics for everything between installing the required tools, and managing the full lifecycle of a resource in Azure.
+This section will cover everything between installing the required tools, and managing the full lifecycle of a resource in Azure.